-South Parade is made up of 5 Mission Communities or congregations each with its own ethos and particular mission opportunities.
-Its attendance is mostly drawn from the communities in which the congregations are based.
+South Parade is made up of 5 Gatherings or congregations each with its own ethos and particular mission opportunities.
+Its attendance is mostly drawn from the communities in which the Gatherings are based.
 Cragg Hill meets in a Victorian chapel in Horsforth on the western edge.
 Headingley morning and the Sent meet in the Headingley suite of buildings.
-Connect meet in Hollybush School, Bramley.
+Connect meet at the Copper Beech Hub in Bramley.
 The church has a holistic view of mission and is committed to evangelism and social action in North and West Leeds and beyond.

 The buildings are used extensively by many community and church groups.
-The church also runs the ABC café in the Holt Park centre on a large estate in Leeds 16.
 Many members are involved in mission projects across West Yorkshire, and the church has a strong history of mission partnerships across the world,

-Most people initially find a place of belonging by turning up at our main Sunday meeting times.
-Details of venues and times are on our Sunday Services
+Most people initially find a place of belonging by turning up at our main Gatherings.
+Details of venues and times are on our Gatherings

 page.
 All of these meetings are attended by a wide range of people, and the morning services at Cragg Hill, Connect and Headingley include a full children’s programme.
 Meetings last about 90 minutes and refreshments are usually served at the end.